Millionaire Face-Up Pai Gow

 Can I really win $1,000,000 playing Millionaire Face-Up Pai Gow?

 Yes.
 Turn on Millionaire Mode and a $1 side bet is added per round.
 Your regular Face-Up Pai Gow payouts are unchanged.
-Six strips evaluate per round.
-Hit all six and you win $1,000,000.
-Fewer hits still pay smaller tiered prizes.
+Each round the dealt cards are checked for the six top spades (9 to A of spades).
+Land all six and you win $1,000,000.
+Fewer still pay smaller tiered prizes (5 = $5,000 down to 2 = $2).

 Is Millionaire Face-Up Pai Gow rigged?